+Groucho-regulated genes are enriched for stalled RNA polymerase

+Promoter-proximal pausing of RNA Polymerase II has been identified as a crucial step in gene regulation.
+Pausing was originally characterized in Drosophila at multiple heat-shock genes, presumably to facilitate rapid induction of gene expression upon receipt of an appropriate regulatory signal {Lis, 1993 #2380}.
+Since this discovery, polymerase stalling has been found to be a ubiquitous regulatory mechanism in higher eukaryotes {Conaway, 2000 #2381}, with strong peaks of PolII present in the promoter regions of a diverse array of genes throughout the Drosophila genome.
+Expression of the majority of protein-coding genes in humans is regulated to some degree after the initiation of transcription {Guenther, 2007 #3118}, as is a large fraction of the Drosophila developmental genome {Zeitlinger, 2007 #3010}.

+To explore whether Groucho regulation potentially promotes the stalling of polymerase in vivo, we undertook to compare Groucho-regulated genes with publically available genome-wide PolII localization data {Zeitlinger, 2007 #3010}.
+In this data set, the authors classified each gene into one of several states including the lack of detected PolII, active (elongation phase) PolII, or stalled PolII.
+Genes found to bind Gro internally or in adjacent intergenic regions were found to be significantly enriched for stalled PolII at each timepoint (Fig. 3-7A).
+We observe a significant correlation between PolII pausing within genes and those genes becoming up-regulated in Gro loss-of-function embryos (p < 10-10), while no significant correlation is observed between PolII pausing and down-regulation in Gro loss-of-function embryos (p > 0.05) (Fig. 2-7B).
+Conversely, down-regulated genes are enriched for active PolII (p < 10-10), while Gro repressed genes are not.
+Together, this provides evidence that, at least at early developmental timepoints, a significant fraction of Groucho-associated genes exhibit characteristics of PolII pausing, suggesting that retention or prevention of PolII from transitioning to an active elongation complex is a potential mechanism of Groucho-dependent repression.

 Groucho target genes are enriched for promoter-proximal read density indicative of polymerase pausing

-Evidence presented in Chapter II hypothesized that many Groucho-repressed genes possess significant levels of promoter-proximal stalled polymerase.
+Evidence presented in the previous section hypothesized that many Groucho-repressed genes possess significant levels of promoter-proximal stalled polymerase.
 Much of this was established using previously-published data from the 2 -4 hour Toll10B mutant embryos {Zeitlinger, 2007 #3010}.
 These embryos generate a more homogenous population of cells, as all portions of the embryo adopt a cell type representative of the presumptive mesoderm {Schneider, 1991 #3161}, and so simplified the embryo-wide classification of PolII pausing state.
 Our data allows us to quantify the accumulation of promoter-proximal nascent transcript at later stages of development, albeit in a more heterogeneous population of cell types.
-This heterogeneity limits the interpretation of Groucho’s involvement with promoter-proximal stalled polymerase, so we can determine whether a gene is regulated by Groucho and possesses stalled PolII at each developmental time span, but we cannot make definite conclusions as to whether those events are related.
+This heterogeneity limits the interpretation of Groucho’s involvement with promoter-proximal stalled polymerase, as we can determine whether a gene is regulated by Groucho and possesses stalled PolII at each developmental time span, but we cannot make definite conclusions as to whether those events are occurring in identical populations of cells.
 A correlation is still informative, as association of the two states potentially represents a program of regulation whereby Groucho either promotes stalling itself, or is recruited to repress genes that undergo stalling at the same developmental stage but in different tissues.

-Focusing on genes that are responsive to increasing levels of maternal Groucho overexpression, we see that at all three timepoints genes negatively regulated by increased Groucho dosage are enriched for promoter-proximal accumulation of transcript when compared both to genes up-regulated in this genetic background as well as unresponsive genes (Fig. 3-6).
+Focusing on genes that are responsive to increasing levels of maternal Groucho overexpression, we see that at all three timepoints genes negatively regulated by increased Groucho dosage are enriched for promoter-proximal accumulation of transcript when compared both to genes up-regulated in this genetic background as well as unresponsive genes (Fig. 3-8).